farao-community/farao-community.github.io/pages/docs/input-data/crac/json/cnecs.md

 The contingency is omitted if the CNEC is defined at the preventive instant.

 > 💡  **NOTE**
-> A FARAO CNEC is associated one instant and one contingency only.
+> A FARAO CNEC is associated to one instant and one contingency only.
 This is not the case for all native CRAC formats:
 > for instance, in the [CORE merged-CB CRAC format](fbconstraint), the post-outage CNECs are implicitly defined for the
 > two instants outage and curative.
 >